amerchant23/MSDS-453-Final-Project/README.md

 ### Example
 🎤 Welcome to the Advanced Swiftie Lyric Bot! 🎶

 Looking for personalized song recommendations?
 Let's get started!

 ✨ Type the name of a Taylor Swift song, and I'll recommend others.

 🎧 Add filters like album, sentiment, or themes for a tailored experience.

 Type 'exit' anytime to leave. 💃

 🎵 Your song choice (or type 'exit'): Love Story

 🎶 Found your song: Love Story

 📋 Do you want a single song recommendation or a playlist?
-(Type 'single' or 'playlist'): playlist
+(Type 'single', 'playlist', or 'exit'): playlist

 🎤 Want to filter by album?
-Type the album name or press Enter to skip: Fearless
+Type the album name or press Enter to skip (or type 'exit'): Fearless

 🎭 Sentiment preference (positive/negative/neutral)?
-Press Enter to skip: positive
+Press Enter to skip or type 'exit': positive

 🌟 Key themes or keywords to match?
-Separate by commas or press Enter to skip: love, fairytale
+Separate by commas or press Enter to skip (or type 'exit'): love, fairytale

+Normalized input: Love Story

+Theme keywords: ['love', 'fairytale']

 🎶 Here are your top recommendations for 'Love Story':

-1. You Belong With Me (Similarity: 0.89)
+1. The Best Day (Similarity: 0.10)

-2. Enchanted (Similarity: 0.85)
+2. White Horse (Similarity: 0.09)

-...
+3. The Way Iloved You (Similarity: 0.09)

+4. Fifteen (Similarity: 0.06)